appelmar/scidb4gdal/README.md

 To address the temporal component the identifier "t" is used in most cases. "t" requires either an integer value (temporal index) or a valid timestamp string according to ISO 8601.
 The latter is currently only supported in the "suffix" strategy.

-When using "gdal_tranlate" to access spatio-temporally references imagery in SciDB note that exactly one image will be returned.
+When using "gdal_translate" to access spatio-temporally references imagery in SciDB note that exactly one image will be returned.
 With this in mind the temporal request is limited to search with one time component, meaning that no interval query is currently supported.
 The temporal query will return the temporally nearest image that is found in the data base.

 The following examples demonstrate how you can use gdal_translate to load / read imagery to / from SciDB:

-- Array metadata: `gdalinfo "SCIDB:array=sample_array_gdal`
+- Array metadata: `gdalinfo "SCIDB:array=sample_array_gdal"`

 - Exporting SciDB arrays: `gdal_translate [-oo ...] -of GTiff "SCIDB:array=sample_array[t,1] [...]" sample.tif`